 Poems appeared in 1842 (33) in two volumes, the first volume containing revised versions of the poems from the previously published works, and the second volume new works, including

 The Lady of Shallot, The Lotus Eaters, Morte díArthur and Ulysses.
-The publication established his reputation, receiving praise from both
+The publication established his

 He receives government pension

 In 1845 (36) he was awarded a government pension of £200 a year by the Prime Minister,